Amortized Generation of Sequential Algorithmic Recourses for Black-box Models: An Algorithmic Approach for Generating MDPs from AR Problems

 \end{itemize}

-\textbf{Other parameters.} MDPs require additional parameters such as the discount factor $\gamma \in [0,1]$, which is an input to \Cref{alg:mdp}.
-At a high level, setting $\gamma < 1$ penalizes longer (in terms of the number of steps) paths; for additional intuition, see~\citet{RLBook}.
+\textbf{Other parameters.} MDPs require additional parameters such as the discount factor $\gamma \in [0,1]$.
+At a high level, setting $\gamma < 1$ penalizes longer paths; for additional intuition, see~\citet{RLBook}.
 We note that $\lambda$, \textsf{DistD}, and \textsf{DistF} are user-specified and domain-specific parameters that directly impact the reward function for the \textsf{MDP}.
+We instantiate them in the evaluation section (see~\cref{sec:eval}).